These Five Foods Are Good For Your Heart While Serving Up Romance

 February, of course, brings Valentine’s Day—but, perhaps not so surprisingly, it’s also Heart Health Month.
 So, in keeping with this theme, we present the Top 5 Heart-Healthy Foods for Heart Health Month, chosen not only for their their health benefits, but also for their romance factor.

-Avocados make the list for their reputation as an aphrodisiac, which actually goes back to the ancient Aztecs.
-But it’s their high content of monounsaturated fats (which can help lower bad cholesterol (LDL) and raise good cholesterol (HDL), as well as anti-inflammatory and cholesterol-reducing phytosterols, that makes them heart healthy.
+Avocados make the list for their reputation as an aphrodisiac, which goes back to the ancient Aztecs.
+But it’s the abundant health benefits of avocados that make them heart-healthy, like their anti-inflammatory and cholesterol-reducing phytosterols.
+Additionally, avocados are chock full of monounsaturated fats, which can help lower bad cholesterol (LDL) and raise good cholesterol (HDL).

 Strawberries are a romantic staple; the Ancient Romans saw them as the symbol of Venus, the goddess of love.
 They’re packed with folate, which may help protect your heart, as well as compounds that help widen arteries.